 I remember feeling anxious and overwhelmed and angry.

 A mentor I looked up to told me I was taking a turn in the wrong direction.
-I should slow down and take a small step and only focus on one thing and to let the rest go.
+I should slow down and take a small step and only focus on one thing and let the rest go.

 What the hell did she know?
 I was a multi-passionate entrepreneur she had no right to tell me that.